The Positive Development STARfish

 What is the STARfish app?

 The STARfish or net-positive (aka eco-positive, nature-positive) design app aids urban design and architecture professionals, educators and students in designing urban environments that create net public sustainability gains.
 The computer app implements Positive Development (PD) theory and practice.
-A brief summary of PD in a Post-Development Dictionary can be found here.
+A summary of PD in a Post-Development Dictionary can be found here.

 PD was premised on the notion that the built environment, despite its huge impacts, can be ecologically, socially and economically net positive.
 It can be a generator of whole-system sustainability, rather than just being less harmful.
 To be genuinely sustainable, buildings must ‘give back more than they take’ (a phrase sometimes misappropriated to mean offsetting their own impacts).

 Over the last few decades, practitioners have come to appreciate that sustainable design can save society huge economic, social and ecological costs, while increasing profits.
 However, the short-term costs of changing systems and practices, along with a lack of capacity-building in design, and inappropriate design and assessment tools, have been an ongoing challenge.
 Net-Positive design would not cost more but requires new frameworks and tools.

 This is where the STARfish net-positive design app comes in.
 The STARfish design app can facilitate the transition to genuinely sustainable design and development.
 It integrates creative design and engineering efficiency and, unlike other tools, exposes design synergies and incentivizes net-positive design opportunities from the beginning of the project

 The STARfish app is free for one year.
 After that, you may need to subscribe to be entitled to upgrades and design support.
 Suggestions, questions and feedback are encouraged.

 Why is net-positive design necessary?

 Most sustainable design and assessment tools are very prescriptive.
 They set standards based on current codes, buildings, practices or conditions (which means buildings can only be ‘less unsustainable’).
 They ignore many negative and cumulative impacts, and record mitigation measures as ‘positive’.
 These tools are based on out-dated intellectual and institutional premises and frameworks.
 Consequently, the greenest buildings still do net harm during resource extraction, manufacturing, construction, if not operation.
 This means, over time and space, green buildings are ecologically terminal and cannot be considered sustainable.